-It is permitted to “drop down” from a more advanced course to a less advanced course in a sequence: from 115 to 112, 120 to 115, 230 to 222 or to 120, and a few others.
+It is permitted to change level from a more advanced course to a less advanced course in a sequence: from 112 to 110, 115 to 112, 120 to 115, 230 to 222 or to 120.
 This can be done until the first midterm (sometimes a bit afterwards), but you must consult with the instructors of BOTH courses to manage the transfer smoothly.
 Thus we encourage you to be ambitious, but realistic, about your course choices.

 Can a course taken Cr/D/F count toward the math major?

 Can I take 301 or 300 without 230 or 250?